saidaAfroj/Sales_Analysis/README.md

 1. Follow step in this video to install mysql on your local computer https://www.youtube.com/watch?v=WuBcTJnIuzo

 ### Data Sources
-Sales Data: The primary dataset used for this analysis is the "db_dump.sql" file, containing detailed information about the company.
+Sales Data: The primary dataset used for this analysis is the "sales_data.sql" file, containing detailed information about the company.

 ## Tools
 - Sql - Data cleaning